 Milwaukee Water Works

 Milwaukee Water Works is also actively reducing water waste with their Use Water Wisely campaign.
 The campaign helps customers find and repair water leaks to reduce water waste, control water costs, and conserve the water resource.
-According to the latest Use Water Wisely report, Milwaukee residents are saving water!
+According to the latest Use Water Wisely report, Milwaukee residents are saving water and as a result, saving hundreds of dollars on their water bill!

 Milwaukee Metropolitan Sewerage District (MMSD) contains one the most comprehensive water quality databases for Lake Michigan and its rivers.
 Their surface water quality monitoring program collects more than 150,000 water samples a year and analyzes more than 1 million individual data measurements from waterways, water reclamation facilities, and sewers.
 This extensive monitoring provides early warning detection of wastewater, industrial pollution and illegal dumping.
 Continued tracking of water quality and improvements to the District's wastewater treatment system and stream restoration helps ensure a healthy aquatic environment and retain the beneficial uses of Lake Michigan and Milwaukee-area waterways.1